PUGAZH1320/vitasoft_part2-b-/README.md

 in my case it contains
 ###DATABASE_URL=mongodb+srv://admin1:admin@cluster0.imzz1.mongodb.net/test

+The entered data will be present in datas table in test cluster

 ### Im using REST client which is a vs code extension instead of postman here.
 route.rest constains all the request